Tax Reform and the Return of Tariffs

 To compete globally the U.S. must export.
 Our country must become a strong manufacturing nation again.
 Tax reform will be needed if we wish to compete with foreign nations.
 The value-added tax, or VAT, is the most widespread and successful taxation system in use around the world today.
 More than 140 nations utilize the value-added tax system as a means of building government revenue.

 Unfortunately, the VAT also acts as a means of blockading American exported goods to nations that use a VAT.
-The value-added tax is plugged on to every good and service inside a country’s economy, making their own domestic goods cheaper.
+The value-added tax is applied to every good and service inside a country’s economy, making their own domestic goods cheaper.

 Germany charges a 19 percent VAT on products entering the country and offers rebates to their companies when they export.
 This gives Germany a huge advantage over manufacturers in the U.S. Foreign companies can afford to charge less both at home and here in the U.S., while our companies are forced to charge more to cover the cost of the foreign VAT.